Work From Cafes

 A local institution that has been operating for over 8 years.
 The service is what keeps people coming back.
 Open Mon-Fri 7am-3:30pm, Sat-Sun 7:30am-3:30pm.
 A neighbourhood staple.
 The space has been renovated recently but kept its original charm.
 Expect to spend $8-14 per person.

-The Tall Table — 154 Oak Place
+The Royal Kitchen — 154 Oak Place

 Opened in 2024 and already a regular stop for locals.
 The vibe is laid-back and unpretentious.
 Check their socials for weekly specials.
 What sets it apart is the attention to sourcing — everything is local or ethical.
 Open Mon-Fri 6:30am-3:30pm, Sat-Sun 7:30am-3:30pm.